sergeykomlach/AdvancedBiometricPromptCompat/README.md

   `BiometricType.BIOMETRIC_IRIS` -  Use only **Iris** biometric, ignore others

-  `BiometricType.BIOMETRIC_UNDEFINED` - use any available biometric (multiple types supported)
+  `BiometricType.BIOMETRIC_ANY` - use any available biometric (multiple types supported)

 ##